This Dutch Baby recipe is a twist on Korean Seafood Pancakes. Make this savory pancake recipe and quick homemade dipping sauce for brunch or dinner!

 - 1 green onion, diced (for garnish)

-In a larger bowl, whisk the flour, sea salt, and Gochujang.
+- In a larger bowl, whisk the flour, sea salt, and Gochugaru.
 Slowly pour in the egg and milk mixture, whisking until incorporated.

 - Serve one egg per Dutch baby.